Top Takeaways From This Post

 Since healthy young dogs may not need any sudden medical treatments, you can also do without dog health insurance altogether.
 However, it is clever to set aside a reserve for emergencies and save up for unplanned medical treatment for your doggo.

-If you really really want to create a safety net, it can be useful to take out pure surgery cost insurance to get at least part of the expensive surgery costs reimbursed.
+If you really really want to create a safety net, it can be useful to take out surgery cost insurance to get at least part of the expensive surgery costs reimbursed.
 The premiums for such tariffs are lower than the more comprehensive policies.

 I hope all this boring and detailed information does not pipe down your puppy parent instincts.
 These are just small official things that need your attention about once a year.
-After all, your puppy is totally worth the effort, isn’t he?
+After all, your puppy is totally worth the effort, isn’t it?